 Availability of Privacy Statement

-A copy of this Statement is available on request.
-Please email firstname.lastname@example.org
+A copy of this Statement is available on request by emailing email@example.com

 How to contact us

-Any queries about our Privacy Statement or required access or changes to the information we hold may be made by contacting the DSA Privacy Officer at our Corporate Office on 02 9791 6599 during normal office hours which are 9.00am – 5.00pm or by mail to: 76 Harley Crescent, Condell Park, NSW 2200.
+Any queries about our Privacy Statement or required access or changes to the information we hold may be made by contacting the Communications, Marketing and Fundraising team on 1300 372 121 or emailing firstname.lastname@example.org during normal office hours which are 9.00am – 5.00pm or by mail to: 76 Harley Crescent, Condell Park, NSW 2200.

 Any person who wishes to make a complaint should contact the DSA Privacy Officer.
-A person making a complaint will receive an acknowledgment of the receipt of the complaint from the DSA Privacy Officer by letter, phone call or e-mail within 14 days of making the complaint and be advised what steps will be taken to investigate the complaint.
-The DSA Privacy Officer will investigate the complaint and aim to resolve it within 28 days.
+A person making a complaint will receive an acknowledgement of the receipt of the complaint by letter, phone call or e-mail within 14 days of making the complaint and be advised what steps will be taken to investigate the complaint.
+The complaint will be investigated by the relevant authority who will aim to resolve it within 28 days.
 You will be informed of the outcome of the complaint and the reasons for the decision.

 In addition to all the above, DSA will obtain your specific consent before: